-- 2) However, the Company: - (a) may invest up to 10% of the net assets of a Sub-fund in transferable securities and money market instruments other than those referred to in section 1) above; - (b) may acquire movable and immovable property which is essential for the direct pursuit of its business; - (c) may not acquire either precious metals or certificates representing them; and - (d) may hold ancillary liquid assets.
+- 2) However, the Company: - (a) may invest up to 10% of the net assets of a Sub-fund in transferable securities and money market instruments other than those referred to in section 1) above; - (b) may acquire movable and immovable property which is essential for the direct pursuit of its business; - (c) may not acquire either precious metals or certificates representing them; and - (d) may hold ancillary liquid assets (i.e., bank deposits at sight, such as cash held in current accounts with a bank accessible at any time) up to 20% of the net assets of a Sub-fund in order to cover current or exceptional payments, or for the time necessary to reinvest in eligible assets provided under article 41(1) of the UCI Law or in case of unfavourable market conditions.
+Each Sub-fund may, under exceptionally and unfavourable market conditions (for instance in highly serious circumstances such as the September 11 attacks or the bankruptcy of Lehman Brothers in 2008), temporarily exceed such restriction.